-The mung bean also known as moong bean, monggo, green gram or mung is from the legume family and mainly cultivated in Asian countries is a high source of protein, fiber, iron and antioxidants.
+The mung bean also known as moong bean, monggo, green gram, or mung is from the legume family and is mainly cultivated in Asian countries is a high source of protein, fiber, iron, and antioxidants.
 The best way to consume mung beans is to sprout them.
-Sprouting or germination is thought to improve the nutritional value of the beans and also makes it easier to digest.
-Also a cup of sprouted mung beans has much fewer calories.
+Sprouting or germination is thought to improve the nutritional value of the beans and also make it easier to digest.
+Also, a cup of sprouted mung beans has much fewer calories.

-So how to sprout mung beans at home without a sprouter or any other special device.
+So how to sprout mung beans at home without a sprout or any other special device?
 I just use a large clean muslin cloth and that’s it.
-It takes around 2-4 days depending on the area you stay how hot it is.
+It takes around 2-4 days depending on the area you stay and how hot it is.

 Day 1 – 2nd May 2018.